-The Caput of the Barony of Irvine of Drum
+The Caput of the Barony of Drum

 However, the Barony of Drum and the position of Chief of the family could not be transferred to an institution as opposed to an individual in the same manner as was the property.
 With the encouragement of the Lord Lyon King of Arms and the active assistance of the National Trust for Scotland, it was arranged for a small plot of Drum land to be conveyed to the next in line, his brother, Charles Francis Irvine.
 In a reciprocal transaction, Charles Irvine transferred the title of the land.

 This, then, enabled him to matriculate his Coat of Arms to include the Baronial artifacts and thus preserve the unbroken line of Irvines of Drum as Barons of Drum.
 On his death in 1992, the position of Chief of the family and the Barony of Drum passed to his son, David Charles Irvine, the present Chief of the family and Baron of Drum.

 Provided future successors continue to matriculate their Arms at the Lyon Court in Edinburgh, the transfer of the Barony is will continue for future generations.
 Additionally, the Rights over this small plot of land are now legally protected and documented.
 The present Chief's successor is Hugh Irvine, Younger of Drum, who in turn has a young son, Thomas Alexander Irvine.